-All suppliers are expected to comply with national legislation, regulations, export and sanctions regulations, and applicable practices and industry standards as relevant to their business.
+All suppliers are expected to comply with national legislation, regulations, export regulations, economic and international trade sanctions, and applicable practices and industry standards as relevant to their business.

 Please refer to the enclosed Supplier Code of Conduct for more information about the specific requirements.
 If you have any questions regarding this letter, our Supplier Code of Conduct, or our responsible supply chain management programme in general, please do not hesitate to contact our offices.